joaomlneto/asa-jobs/README.md

 Second project assignment for the Analysis and Synthesis of Algorithms course @ IST 2013

+Each student is interpreted as a vertex in a subset S of V.
+Each job is also interpreted as a vertex, in V-S.
+Maximum matching computed using Hopcroft-Karp's algorithm.

 - Problem
 -
 O mercado de trabalho é complexo.
 Os alunos tiram cursos para poderem concorrer a empregos.
 Por outro lado, as empresas analisam os candidatos para determinar se estão aptos para realizar determinadas tarefas.
 Quando os dois interesses estão alinhados, os alunos conseguem emprego.